AaronMargosis/Aaron-Margosis-SysNocturnals-Tools/README.md

 multiple blog platforms, the blog post is still online, [kind of](https://techcommunity.microsoft.com/t5/windows-blog-archive/the-case-of-the-app-install-recorder/ba-p/701461), but the many screenshots and illustrations are gone, as are the scripts.
 They're now back, here.
 The zip file contains the original HTML
 (with all the embedded screenshots), and the original zip file containing the scripts.

+(Since I wrote that post, there have been numerous improvements to Procmon that would probably improve this solution, particularly in distinguishing "write" from other operations.)

 [Download `The Case of the App Install Recorder`](https://github.com/AaronMargosis/Aaron-Margosis-SysNocturnals-Tools/releases/download/SysNocturnalsExtras/The.Case.of.the.App.Install.Recorder.zip)